cacaiocamp/joyOSCMapper/README.md

 ### Mouse clicks
 Right mouse clicks will show the respective OSC address for the input clicked, as well as the range of values for non boolean inputs.
 The left clicks will activate joycons buttons and stick on virtual joycons, while doing the same as right clicks on real connected joycons.
 ![rightclickShot](mdimgs/rightclick.png)

+### Get joycon type and color
+By sending a OSC message with the tag ```/getJoyconTypeAndColor``` followed the index of a joycon (that can be checked on JoyconsList) as an integer argument, you can get the type and color of a disered joycon, that will be sent as a single OSC message.
+The type is sent as an integer (```1``` for left and ```2``` for right, following JoyShockLibrary definitions) and the color as a string containing a hexadecimal, following the RGB pattern.

+This OSC message will be sent to the osc send address and is composed by the name of the joycon (/joycon+0..n, based on the order of connection) added with the OSC tag ```/sendJoyconTypeAndColor``` and followed by the type and color, respectvely.

+For example, if I wanted to get the type and color of the first connected joycon, I would send to **joyOSCMapper** the following OSC message: ```/getJoyconTypeAndColor 0```.
+Considering this is a left and non-virtual white joycon (white in RGB is ```255, 255, 255```), **joyOSCMapper** would send back the following message ```/joycon0/sendJoyconTypeAndColor 1 ffffff```.

 ### Shortcuts/Help
 The shorcuts/help can be un/toggled on the GUIControl.
 It will show the keyboard shorcuts implemented, as well as the color information for the graphs.
 All other GUIs can also be un/toggled, with the proper shortcuts.